DeepOnion Price Reaches $0.13 on Major Exchanges (ONION)

-DeepOnion (CURRENCY:ONION) traded down 1.5% against the US dollar during the 1 day period ending at 10:00 AM ET on December 11th.
-DeepOnion has a total market capitalization of $2.90 million and approximately $1,413.00 worth of DeepOnion was traded on exchanges in the last day.
-One DeepOnion coin can now be bought for about $0.13 or 0.00000264 BTC on exchanges.
-In the last week, DeepOnion has traded 6.5% lower against the US dollar.
+DeepOnion (CURRENCY:ONION) traded 6.1% higher against the dollar during the 1-day period ending at 19:00 PM E.T. on December 14th.
+In the last week, DeepOnion has traded up 5.4% against the dollar.
+One DeepOnion coin can now be bought for about $0.13 or 0.00000267 BTC on popular cryptocurrency exchanges.
+DeepOnion has a total market capitalization of $2.93 million and approximately $621.00 worth of DeepOnion was traded on exchanges in the last 24 hours.

 - BlitzPredict (XBP) traded down 6.3% against the dollar and now trades at $0.0021 or 0.00000004 BTC.